zephyrproject-rtos/trusted-firmware-m/platform/ext/readme.md

 ### common

-This folder contains stdout redirection to UART, a temporary memory mapped flash implementation for the bootloader and mbedtls_config.h for all the targets.
+This folder contains stdout redirection to UART, a temporary memory mapped flash implementation for the bootloader and tfm_mbedtls_config.h for all the targets.

 ### drivers